City

 What is the average salary in Holden, MA?

-Job seekers in Holden, MA, will find a variety of salary options across different industries.
-The average yearly salary in Holden is $58,927.
-This figure offers a good overview of the earning potential in the area.
-Various sectors contribute to this average, each offering unique opportunities and benefits.
+In Holden, MA, job seekers can find a variety of salary options.
+The average yearly salary for workers in the area is $59,324.
+This figure provides a good baseline for understanding the earning potential in the region.

 View jobs in Holden, MA